 We believe that it is time to establish a greater diversity of services for people experiencing ‘psychosis’, alternatives to traditional psychiatric services which more closely reflect what service users say they need, and which do not rely on coercion/compulsion, or on such extensive use of antipsychotic medication, but rather on collaboration.
-The Soteria model provides this, with supporting evidence gathered in Soteria projects around the world.
+The Soteria model provides this, with supporting evidence from Soteria projects and other similar approaches around the world.

 The Soteria model originated in the early 1970s in the US, a residential community established by Loren Mosher for people experiencing psychosis for the first time, in order to research how they fared in a psychosocial environment with minimal medication, but substantial interpersonal support.
 What they found was that people did just as well, if not better, and with significantly less medication.
 Further details about our aims, as well as the Soteria model and the evidence base for it can be found on our about page.